Skip to main content

 Amy T. Nguyen

-Amy T. Nguyen (she/her) is a first-year studying Chemical Engineering at Seventh College.
+Amy T. Nguyen (she/her) is a second-year studying Chemical Engineering at Seventh College.
 Amy has had a love for science and math since elementary, but she especially took an interest in the potential of nuclear fusion as an energy source after learning about it in 6th grade.
 She hopes to conduct research on the topic and contribute to the knowledge of renewable energy sources.
 Amy has had a long passion for the nuances of STEM, which has been reinforced in rigorous STEM courses, extracurriculars, and an internship at AAA - Auto Club Enterprises.
 She believes that STEM can be used to empower communities, and hopes to inspire younger girls in STEM in her pursuit of a Bachelor's and Master's degree in Engineering.

 • Kathy Nguyen